YoungHu2023/cse15l-lab-reports/lab5.md

 Anonymous                                   182
 5 days ago in Lab REports                              VIEWS

-I got this result when I was running a correct implementation of ListExamples.java in `grade.sh`.
-Why is the final score not correct?
+I got this result when I was running an implementation of ListExamples.java in `grade.sh`.
+Why is program stuck and no output is printed?
 ![Image](bug.png)
 This is my file and directory structure:
 ```